isabelccc/demo.io/Proposal.md

 ## Motivation

 omegaUp’s mission to democratize competitive programming education resonates deeply with me.
 I’ve always been passionate about open learning and developer tools — and this project combines both.
 By eliminating zip-based workflows and enabling seamless problem creation, this proposal supports the broader vision of empowering instructors and mentors worldwide to contribute more easily.
+Benefits to the Community

+This project will:
+- Simplify the problem authoring experience
+- Remove reliance on zip uploads/downloads
+- Enable real-time editing
+- Reduce entry barriers for educators and mentors
+- Increase contribution quality and accessibility

 ---